metalcarratt/ministry/ls/Acts/msg38.md

 2 Chronicles 6:42

 These holy things, these mercies, are all the aspects of what Christ is to us in resurrection, such as life, light and grace. whatever He is to us is a real mercy to us from God.

+#### forgiveness and justification

+these are also Christ as mercies given to us by God

+#### continue in the grace

+God has given Christ to as mercies, holy things, faithful things. but practically what we enjoy is just grace. grace is our enjoyment of Christ as the mercies given to us by God.